Skip to content

 Known issues

-1. When starting a job on a single node, one gets a warning starting with
+1. When starting a job on a single node with Open MPI 4, one gets a warning starting with

 Open MPI failed an OFI Libfabric library call (fi_domain).
 This is highly